 The DL

 It's like Christmas morning for someone with Type 1!
 I got a whole bunch of new stuff and let me tell you, I really do think that new technology makes me more motivated to stay in control.
 Just goes to show you how many people are working hard to make my life easier and better.
-First off, my Dexcom G4 arrived!
-I got pink :) What do you think?

 So far so good!
 This is probably the worst as far as calibration goes, and it wasn't too bad.
 Compared to the Medtronic sensor, which I was very unhappy with their accuracy.